 With so many options out there, which ChatGPT keyboard should you actually try?
 I've tested most of the major players, and they each have strengths and weaknesses worth considering.

 CleverType stands out for its balance of features and ease of use.
 It offers excellent grammar correction, smart replies, and tone adjustment in a clean, intuitive interface.
-The latest update added custom AI assistants, which lets you create specialized helpers for different contexts (work, creative writing, social media).
+The 2026 updates brought advanced contextual awareness and custom AI assistants, allowing you to create specialized helpers for different contexts (work, creative writing, social media).
+What really sets it apart is how naturally it adapts to individual writing styles.

 Pros: